fisa47/fvcom-scripts/README.md

 ## 1. Grid Generation (`01_build_grid/`)

 ### Purpose:
-This step builds the model grid from 2DM and bathymetric data, preparing the simulation domain.
+This step builds the model grid from .2DM that we get from SMS and bathymetric data (EMODNET).

 ### Key Scripts:
-- `2dm_to_grid_fvtools.py`: Converts SMS 2DM files into structured grid data.
+- `2dm_to_grid_fvtools.py`: Converts SMS 2DM files into grid.
-- `boundary_prepro.py`: Processes boundary conditions, like open ocean boundaries.
+- `boundary_prepro.py`: Processes open boundaries.
 - `make_grd_adamselv.py`: Main driver script for assembling the grid and domain configuration.

 ### Inputs: